Genconnex Direct

 2.

 Change the spark plug.
-We now recommend the
+We STRONGLY recommend the Iridium/platinum NGK IFR6Q-G which comes factory gapped to 0.028” (as of

 3.